Zakaria500kmph/ChatApp/README.md

-# ChatApp
+# ChatApp  💬

-**Author**: Zakaria Siddiqui
+**Author**: Zakaria Siddiqui 🎖️🎖️🎖️

 Welcome to ChatApp, a simple and intuitive real-time messaging application.
-Built with the latest technologies, ChatApp aims to provide a seamless and enjoyable chat experience for users.💬
+Built with the latest technologies, ChatApp aims to provide a seamless and enjoyable chat experience for users.

-## Features
+## Features  🖋️
 - **Real-time Messaging**: Send and receive messages instantly with WebSockets.
 - **User Authentication**: Secure user login and registration.
 - **Media Sharing**: Share images, videos, and files.